opalmer/gerrittest/README.md

 $ make check
 ```

-You can also skip some of the slower tests and control the log level
+You can also skip some of the slower tests and control the log level too:
-specifically:

 ```
 $ go test -v -gerrittest.loglevel=debug -short github.com/opalmer/gerrittest